We’d planned to be up early to catch a minibus to Karimabad, being a 3 hour journey we really didn’t fancy suffering it in the heat.

 We tossed and turned and then at 3:45am there was a big cracking roll of thunder.
 Marie at first thought it was a landslide as nothing followed for 10 minutes, but then it kicked in and heavy raindrops started.
 Thunder bounced around the mountains as it moved north.
 It didn’t rain much but it did cool the air.
 We were stoked to have a shot at travelling without the heat.
 The black flies that plagued the homestay descended though and it was still too hot to get under a sheet so no more sleep was had.
 Judging by the number of bites we departed with they can’t have been the only insects to descend.

 We were up super early but then were delayed by Marie’s stomach still expressing unhappiness about her having eaten dinner, however we still left at 6:30am like we’d intended.
-Our hosts knew we planned to leave then but no one was up and nor were any breakfast provisions offered.
+Our hosts knew we planned to leave then but no one was up and nor were any breakfast provisions offered (particularly annoying as breakfast was included in our room price).
 We felt like cash cows.
-The company has Melbourne connections and will well know what travellers need, but no effort was made during our time there to make sure you have the basic necessities or offering to help with things like getting into the town.
+The company has Melbourne connections and well know what travellers need, but no effort was made during our time there to make sure you have the basic necessities or offering to help with basic things like getting into the town.

 We were very tired and grumpy as we left but simultaneously enjoyed walking down the road in the early morning with fresher air, rucksacks on our backs and feet in our shoes.